Detailed Guide forParalegals and Legal Assistants* in California

 |Less than Half||6%||6%|

 Demand for Paralegals will continue to grow as employers try to reduce costs by hiring Paralegals to perform tasks formerly carried out by lawyers.
 Paralegals are an option to increase availability and efficiency of legal services.
 Contributing to the expanded use of Paralegals is the increasing demand for legal services by a growing population.

 Projections of Employment

-In California, the number of Paralegals and Legal Assistants* is expected to grow faster than average growth rate for all occupations.
-Jobs for Paralegals and Legal Assistants* are expected to increase by 17.7 percent, or 5,300 jobs between 2012 and 2022.
+In California, the number of Paralegals and Legal Assistants* is expected to grow slower than average growth rate for all occupations.
+Jobs for Paralegals and Legal Assistants* are expected to increase by 13.2 percent, or 3,900 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|